28 Christmas centrepiece ideas to set the scene for festive entertaining

 "This year, gold, silver, vibrant berry red, and royal blue are key colours, but with Christmas, it's all in the details, and just a few key ornaments can make the setting spectacular with minimal cost."

-While placemats and cutlery are of course a festive table staple, a special, Christmas centerpiece ideas are what can elevate festive feasting to the next level, to create a more memorable experience for all of your guests.
+While placemats and cutlery are, of course, a festive table staple, special Christmas centrepiece ideas can elevate festive feasting to the next level and create a more memorable experience for all of your guests.

 1. Display festive berries wrapped with ribbon